 Additional COVID-19 Legislation & Guidelines

 Recently, several pieces of legislation have been passed directly concerning COVID-19 in the workplace.
 On September 29, 2022, Assembly Bill 152 was passed, which extends California’s COVID-19 Supplemental Paid Sick Leave (SPSL) law.
-This bill was initially enacted in early 2021 and has now been extended for three months through December 31, 2022.
+This bill was initially enacted in early 2021 and has now been extended for three months through December 31, 2022, moreover it is not set to be repealed until January 1, 2024.

 The state’s SPSL law presently in place requires that employers with 26 or more employees provide extra pay to workers who are unable to work for reasons associated with COVID-19, as well as those needing leave to care for close family members.
 The SPSL law covers two types of available sick leave, each providing a maximum of 40 hours of leave time: